 Email is a proven and powerful medium for connecting with your customers, but only 26% of internet users are native English speakers.
 This means there is an opportunity to translate your marketing communications into other languages.

 However, implementing email localization can be challenging.
-So in this blog, we’ll cover:
+So in this webinar, we cover:

 - Common challenges of email localization